Rat and mice droppings: how to tell the difference – and what to do.

 Get my free downloadable rodent control checklist!

-I've had so many enquiries about how to manage rats and mice in the chicken coop that I've designed a checklist for you to download for free.
+I've had so many enquiries about how to manage rats and mice in the chicken coop that I've designed a free downloadable checklist outlining steps to take.

 It covers five separate areas of rodent control, all of which are covered in detail on this website, in an easy-to-understand format.